vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 $ sudo yum install postgresql-devel
 ```

-The above install python 3.7.3, which is the latest version available at
+The above installs python 3.7.3, which is the latest version available at
 the time of writing.

-As desribed in the previous section, create a virtual environment, activate
+As described in the previous section, create a virtual environment, activate
 it and install `psycopg2` library:

 ```